dmazin/dmazin.github.io/_posts/2023-03-29-age-of-ai-skill-atrophy.md

 But, recently, I found the line.
 I used ChatGPT to write a script that generates data for an upcoming article.
 (Specifically, I used it to model the query durations against an imaginary service, and calculate some statistics about them.)
 The data the script generated looked right, so I felt a draw to move on.
 Here, I realized that I was being pulled toward a previously unknown line, a boundary I knew I must resist.
 By not delving deeper into the modeling of query durations, I was passing up the opportunity to learn about something I found genuinely interesting.

 Finding that line did not, at all, mean ending my relationship with ChatGPT.
 ChatGPT generated the code I wanted to understand in the first place, and I continued to engage with that code.
 I used ChatGPT to explain the code (it’s infinitely patient, at least until you hit the token limit).
 I asked ChatGPT follow-on questions and about alternate solutions.
-I even used it to help generate some Anki cards (though manually creating cards is part of the memorization process for me).
+This is, by the way, how Simon engages with ChatGPT: to generate code, yes, but also to learn.

 What I’ve realized is that there _are_ tasks I’m willing to let AI handle, as this enables me to take on more ambitious projects.
 But there is, very much, a line.